tilt-dev/tilt.build/blog/_posts/2020-01-14-parallel-updates.md

 In microservice land, you potentially have a lot of services: databases, API gateways,
 [internet-enabled teapots](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418),
 and so on.
-Thats's a lot of time spent waiting around for Docker builds.
+That's a lot of time spent waiting around for Docker builds.

 A lot of that idle time is waiting on disk or network I/O. One of the Tilt community's first big feature requests was for